ADRE9/financial-document-analyzer-fullstack/memory-bank/activeContext.md

 **Every single line of code in this repository contains bugs, inefficiencies, or poor practices.** This is not an exaggeration - scrutinize each line of code.

+## Bug Tracking System Activated

+A comprehensive bug tracking system has been implemented to systematically identify, document, and resolve all issues in the codebase.
+The bug tracker is located at `memory-bank/bugTracker.md` and contains:

+- **10 Critical Bugs Identified**: From mock data to missing authentication
+- **Categorized by Priority**: Critical, High, Medium, Low, Documentation
+- **Status Tracking**: Open, In Progress, Fixed, Verified
+- **Systematic Resolution Process**: Document → Fix → Test → Verify

+**Current Priority**: Fix critical bugs first to establish working system foundation.

 ## Recent Changes

 Recent database integration work completed: